 Its key role is to oversee the strategic direction of the organisation with a focus on governance and associated business functions.
 It ensures the organisation is working toward its vision of women living well - healthy, empowered and equal.

 Chair - Elected to Board: Oct 2013

-Candy Broad serves as a Trustee Director of First Super, Board Director of the Australian Council of Superannuation Investors (ACSI) and Board Director of Haven; Home, Safe.
+Candy Broad serves as a Trustee Director of First Super, Board Director of the Australian Council of Superannuation Investors (ACSI).
 She brings extensive experience in government as a former Minister and advocate for women’s sexual and reproductive health and rights and women’s equality through policy and legislative reform.

 Elizabeth Dax Associate Professor AM; MB, BS; MD; PhD; GAIDC